 I know coins.ph is just a pure wallet but since I wanted to invest, having money on a wallet won’t help me grow any.
 Just like your money on your wallet right now if you would stock it there for a year its count won’t really change.

 And because of that, I had to check out some alternatives that have that option.
-One of them is Wirex, they have their token called WXT that can grow interests when you hold some amount of it.
+One of them is Wirex, they have a token called WXT that can earn interest when you hold some amount of it.
 Binance is another one, it may be an exchange but they also do have staking products and savings that will let me earn interest on so many different types of cryptocurrencies available in their platform.

 And lastly, NEXO and BlockFi which is a pure wallet that will allow me to earn interests on my saved cryptocurrencies and allow me to borrow in case I needed to (but your holdings will be collateral for that matter).